 35mm lens be as good as it sounds?
 Let’s take a closer look.ikon is widely respected for making outstanding lenses, but in recent years Nikon has emphasized far more on zoom lens development than prime lenses.
-That’s why many people were surprised when Nikon introduced their latest lens, the Nikkor AF-S DX 35mm f/1.8G prime lens.
+That’s why many people were surprised when Nikon introduced their latest lens, the Nikon 35mm f/1.8G AF-S DX prime lens.
 This high performance, low cost lens was developed specifically for the many Nikon D40, D40X, and D60 users who were in need of a fast prime lens at an affordable price tag.
 Can the latest Nikon

 The removal of the in-body focusing motor is what makes the Nikon F mount on the D40, D40X, and D60 different from all other Nikon DSLRs.
 All “AF-S” lenses are equipped with an exclusive in-lens the Nikon Silent Wave Motor (SWM), which shows that the entry-level D40, D40X, and D60 bodies can only autofocus with AF-S lenses.

-The build quality of this compact lens is solid overall (much better than most of the lenses in the $199 price tag) and occupies less space in your camera bag than the standard 18-55mm kit lens that introduced with the D40, D40X, and D60.
+The build quality of this compact lens is solid overall and occupies less space in your camera bag than the standard 18-55mm kit lens that introduced with the D40, D40X, and D60.
 The included lens hood helps shade the front lens element and reduce flare, but given the 1.5x crop factor for DX bodies and lenses, the hood might have been twice as deep (and twice as capable of preventing flare) without damaging the image quality.

 Markings such as a distance scale in both meters and feet or basic depth of field scale are completely absent from this lens.
-One feature that’s worth noticing is that the new 35mm lens offers fully automatic diaphragm control: you won’t be able to manually select the aperture by turning the diaphragm collar on the lens because diaphragm collar is missing.
+One feature that’s worth noticing is that the new Nikon 35mm f/1.8G AF-S DX lens offers fully automatic diaphragm control: you won’t be able to manually select the aperture by turning the diaphragm collar on the lens because diaphragm collar is missing.

 Optical construction is all-glass with eight components in six groups, and one aspherical component.
 The filter diameter is 52mm for this lens which is perfect for Nikon DSLR owners who are using the 18-55mm kit lens as well.